Berlin Fire Brigade: Turn of the century, First World War and Weimar Republic (1900-1932)

 In 1901 the International Fire Protection Exhibition took place in Berlin to mark the 50th anniversary of the professional fire brigade.
 In 1906 at the fire station in Berlin-Grunewald, the first gasoline fire truck in Germany equipped with a fire pump was put into service.
-In 1908 Berlin purchased it's first electric fire engine.
-During the First World War from 1914 to 1918, 700 officers had to go from the Berlin Fire Brigade to the Wehrmacht, where part of the firefighters were deployed in the newly created flamethrower regiments.
+In 1908 Berlin purchased its first electric fire engine.
+During the First World War from 1914 to 1918, seven hundred officers had to transfer from the Berlin Fire Brigade to the Wehrmacht, where part of the firefighters were deployed in the newly created flamethrower regiments.

 National Socialism (1933-1945)

 On December 15, 1933, the term Feuerlöschpolizei (lit.
 'Firefighting Police') was introduced for all Prussian fire brigades.
 The fire brigades throughout the German Reich were placed under the Ordnungspolizei, abbreviated Orpo (lit.
-'Order Police'), in 1938 and called the Feuerschutzpolizei (lit.
+'Order Police'), in 1938.
+These Brigades were called the Feuerschutzpolizei (lit.
 'Fire Protection Police').
 The previously red fire vehicles, blue uniforms and fire service ranks were replaced by green fire vehicles, green uniforms and police ranks.
 They were issued firearms and batons.
 With few exceptions, the Nazi-led fire protection police did not intervene in the November pogroms in 1938 when the synagogues in Berlin were set on fire.

 One city - two fire brigades (1946-1990)

 After the Second World War, six of the 38 professional fire stations were lost.
 Of the 51 volunteer fire stations, three were totally destroyed while twelve were only partially.
-On November 21, 1948, the Berlin Fire Brigade was divided into two separate authorities in East and West Berlin.
+On November 21, 1948, the Berlin Fire Defence was divided into two separate authorities in East and West Berlin.
 The first post-war fire stations were built on both sides during the 1950s.
 Technology and training in East and West developed separately.
 In 1952 the East Berlin Fire Brigade was incorporated into the Volkspolizei, abbreviated VoPo, (lit.
 'German People's Police') as "Organ F" and issued firearms and batons.
 East Berlin also received a "west turntable ladder" to protect the massive buildings on Stalinallee, today known as Karl-Marx-Allee.
 The turntable ladder type DL 52 manufactured by Metz, with a rescue height of over 50 meters, had a car that could be used as an elevator.
 In the days after the Berlin Wall was built in 1961, the West Berlin Fire Brigade had to keep using its jumping blankets because people jumped from buildings on the demarcation line towards freedom in West Berlin.
 In 1969, the West Berlin Rescue Service was incorporated into the fire brigade.
-Since then, the West Berlin Fire Brigade has also been responsible for emergency services.
-In East Berlin, rescue services were carried out by the rescue office independently of the fire brigade until reunification.
+The Berliner Rettungsdienst was the ambulance service of Berlin.
+Since then, the West Berlin Fire Brigade has also been responsible for emergency medical services.
+In East Berlin, rescue and emergency medical services were carried out by the rescue office independently of the fire brigade until reunification.
 Since the early 1980s, the West Berlin fire brigade has repeatedly been involved in May riots in Berlin-Kreuzberg.
 A fire truck from the Berlin-Kreuzberg fire station was completely destroyed on the night of May 1, 1987.